 Technology was supposed to make our lives easier and bring us closer together; instead it seems to be making us hopelessly distracted and driving us apart.
 Everywhere everyone is spending too much time on their screens.
 It’s affecting our work, our relationships and our health.

-We’re at a tipping point in our relationship with our digital devices: how can we use tech in a way that make us healthier and happier?
-What does digital health even look like?
+As we come out of a pandemic, our relationship with our digital devices seems even more complicated: how can we use tech in a way that make us healthier and happier?
+Is tech-life balance possible?
+Does a digital detox even work?
 Does anyone know?

 We’re keeping up-to-date on all the latest facts and research on screen dependency and internet addiction and we’ll be adding to our knowledge bank as more research and evidence appears, hoping to answer some of these questions.

-We’re all very different with different lifestyles and challenges – so we have a whole range of solutions to try, to help you log off more regularly.
+We’re all very different with different lives and challenges – so we have a whole range of solutions to try to help you log off more regularly.

-We host a podcast ‘It’s Complicated‘ chatting to our guests about their phone habits and gleaning tips from them about how they live a more balanced life with tech.
-We run regular digital detox campaigns and challenges to get everyone off their screens; we have our 30 Day Digital Detox Challenge, we host digital detox retreats, events and workshops (for companies and individuals); we’ve devised the 5:2 Digital Diet and we’ve published a couple of books.
+We host digital detox and digital wellbeing workshops for companies, and retreats and events for individuals.
+We have an online self-guided 6 week digital detox course.
+We host a podcast ‘It’s Complicated‘.
+We run regular digital detox campaigns and challenges to get everyone off their screens; we promote our 30 Day Digital Detox Challenge, we coordinate UK Unplugging Day, we’ve devised the 5:2 Digital Diet and we’ve published three books.
+Whew.

 We guarantee something in our smorgasbord of digital detox solutions will work for you.